ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/pack-migration-cmsis-v6/_index.md

 minutes_to_complete: 10

-who_is_this_for: Maintainers of CMSIS-Packs with device support.
+who_is_this_for: This is an advanced topic for maintainers of CMSIS-Packs with device support.

 learning_objectives:
     - Migrate a CMSIS v5-based CMSIS-Pack with device support to CMSIS v6.